 - Consider possible approaches to reach solutions.
 Do you need to ask for help?
 Do you need to do some research, interview experts or contemplate the problem more?

 - Once you have gathered all of your information, put it in one place and organize it so that it makes sense and it is easy to identify individual elements.
 What do you need to do first?
 What parts hinge on others in order to be successful?

 - Determine what represents low hanging fruit or easy fixes.
 Quick wins are not only easy but are valuable because they boost morale and build momentum.

 - What will take more time, money and resources to resolve?
 All solutions should be either easy or matter.
 What are the mini projects you need to do in order to get your big projects accomplished?

 - Keep track of what you are doing as you do it.
 Make sure you are moving in the right direction by monitoring progress.
 Team and the communication within the team are critical.
-Getting the right people in place and making sure that communications is effective will go a long way towards avoiding unnecessary road blocks along the way.
+Getting the right people in place and making sure that communications are effective will go a long way towards avoiding unnecessary roadblocks along the way.